wumb0/web_shell/README.md

 ================
 Limitations/Bugs
 ================
-- Ctrl-c resets prompt the first time it is pressed but not after concurrent presses
 - Complex commands may not work
 - Don't use vim or any other interactive commands as they will not work
 - cd MAY bug out if there are multiple in one command